 This poor Jamestowne colonist had his burial unearthed and was put on display

 Yorktown, the site of the last major land battle of the Revolutionary War, where Britian lost any chance of winning it

 Site of Cornwallis' surrender to Washington at Yorktown

 When ordered to lay down arms the British soldiers smashed their guns onto the ground as if to break them.
 British officers were crying and soldiers were drunk and unruly when surrendering to ragged American troops.

 Battleship Wisconsin in Norfolk

 Neptune, Roman god of the sea

-There are nine, 350 foot partially sunken concrete military surpus ghost ships that form a breakwater which protected me from the wind and large waves in the bay today
+There are 9, 350 foot partially sunken concrete military surpus ghost ships that form a breakwater which protected me from the wind and large waves in the bay today

 Coast Guard Cutter Razorbill